SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 ## Load custom content

-In scenarios where media URLs are dynamically retrieved (e.g. from a web service), you can create custom player items by following these steps:
+In scenarios where media URLs are dynamically retrieved (e.g., from a web service), you can create custom player items by following these steps:

 1. Write a publisher that fetches the media URL and associated metadata.
 2. Map the publisher’s output to an ``Asset``.
-If metadata is required (e.g. for <doc:control-center-article> integration or custom tracking), define and attach a suitable metadata type.
+If metadata is required (e.g., for <doc:control-center-article> integration or custom tracking), define and attach a suitable metadata type.
 Refer to the <doc:metadata-article> article for details.
 3. Create a ``PlayerItem`` using the publisher, ensuring the initializer reflects any external parameters the publisher requires.

 ## Start playback